GIScience/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_ex1.md

 12. In this step, we want to add information about the population to the map.
 This will help us to visualize where the most people are potentially affected.
 Since the layer “Borno_admin2_pop” contains this information we can dublicate this layer.
     * To do that right click on the layer -> `Duplicate Layer`.
 The name of the new layer will be “Borno_admin2_pop_copy”.
 13. Since absolute population numbers are natural numbers, we can not use categorised classification.
-Instead, we use the option `Graduated`.
+Instead, we use the option `Graduated` ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_graduated_wiki.html)).
     * Right-click on the layer “Borno_admin2_pop_copy” in the `Layer Panel` -> `Properties`.
 A new window will open up with a vertical tab section on the left.
 Navigate to the `Symbology` tab.
     * On the top you find a dropdown menue.
 Open it and choose `Graduated`.
     * Under `Value` select “Population”.